oracle/cloudtestdrive/DataScience/lab300/lab.md

 You require the following:
 - An Oracle Cloud tenancy
 - Either an Oracle Analytics Cloud instance **or** a local installation of Oracle Analytics Desktop.

-Please follow the [prerequisites](../prereq3/lab.md) first in case you don't have these yet.
+Please follow these [instructions](../prereq3/lab.md) to install Oracle Analytics desktop.

 # Data Preparation